tommasorigon/logisticVB/vb_logistic_tutorial.md

 ## Comparison between CAVI and SVI algorithms

 We consider a simulated dataset having a binary output `y` and a single continuous covariate `x`.
-We obtain the posterior distribution using both the Coordinate Ascent Variational Inference (CAVI) algorithm (`logit_CAVI` function) and the Stochastic Variational Inference (SVI) algorithm (`logit_SVI` function).
+We obtain the posterior distribution using both the **Coordinate Ascent Variational Inference** (CAVI) algorithm (`logit_CAVI` function) and the **Stochastic Variational Inference** (SVI) algorithm (`logit_SVI` function).

-In the following code, we set both the unknown regression coefficients `beta` equal to one.
-Moreover, we select fairly uninformative prior hyperparameters.
+In the following code, we set both the unknown regression coefficients `beta` to be equal to one.
+Moreover, we select fairly non-informative prior hyperparameters.
 Finally, the SVI algorithm requires the choice of some tuning parameters: the number of iterations (`iter`), the delay (`tau`) and the forgetting rate (`kappa`), which are all set in the code below.
 All these parameters are fixed through the simulations.

 ```r
 # True vector of regression coefficients